Opticos/GWSL-Source/README.md

 Here is a video demo: https://youtu.be/S6GXBEQ5KzA

 This is the actual code for GWSL.
-And some premade binaries.
+And some premade binaries (Note due to time constraints, I temporarily do not have the ability to publish the newest version on GitHub so the releases tab points to the Microsoft Store).

 ## Downloading